Club: FC Metalist Kharkiv | Opening: 1926 | Capacity: 38,633 seats

 History and description

-Construction of Metalist Stadium started in 1925 and finished with its official opening on the 12th of September 1926.
+Construction of Metalist Stadium started in 1925 and finished with its official opening on 12 September 1926.
 The first match was played between Metalist and Dnipropretovsk (2-2).

 The stadium underwent several renovations in the 1960s and 1970s.
 It achieved its record attendance in 1980 when 42,000 people visited the USSR league match between Metalist and Tavria.